Updating Your Mid-Century House?

 The Post-war Cape Cod

-The Levitt Cape Cod
+The Levittown Cape Cod

-This compact and efficient 850 square foot Cape Cod design built by the hundreds in Lincoln, Nebraska made the best use of every inch of space.
+This compact and efficient 850-square-foot Cape Cod design built by the hundreds in Lincoln, Nebraska made the best use of every inch of space.
 The design serves new families well even today.

 Bedrooms were separated from the public spaces by a short hallway, and the bath was located between the bedrooms and living portions of the house so it was convenient for both guests and family members.
 The toilet, hidden behind a protruding closet, was partly shielded from view for better privacy.